-If your case will be heard or you must visit the Fillmore County Courthouse, please be aware of the following changes:
+If your case must be heard or you must visit the Fillmore County Courthouse, please be aware of the following changes:

-- The Fillmore County Courthouse will remain open for scheduled super high and high priority hearings, and for other persons with prior approval of the court.
+- The Fillmore County Courthouse will remain open for approved in-person hearings.
+If family members or public want to attend an in-person hearing, they will need prior approval of the court.
 For approval, please call (507) 765-6021.

 - Efforts will be made to accommodate remote appearances for every scheduled hearing.
 Making the Record for Remote Appearances - Tips for Judges and Attorneys

-- For persons who have business with the court other than Super High or High Priority hearings, eFiling, U.S. Mail, and telephone access will be available.
+- For persons who have business with the court, eFiling, U.S. Mail, and Fax, and telephone access will be available.